7 nm process: Expected commercialization and technologies

-On April 16, 2019, TSMC announced their 6 nm process called (CLN6FF, N6), which is expected to be in mass products from 2021.
-N6 uses EUVL in up to 5 layers, compared to up to 4 layers in their N7+ process.
+On April 16, 2019, TSMC announced their "6nm" process called (CLN6FF, N6), which was, according to a press release made on April 16, 2019, at that time expected to have been in mass products from 2021.
+N6 was at that time expected to have used EUVL in up to 5 layers, compared to up to 4 layers in their N7+ process.

-On July 28, 2019, TSMC announced their second gen 7 nm process called N7P, which is DUV-based like their N7 process.
-Since N7P is fully IP-compatible with the original 7 nm, while N7+ (which uses EUV) is not, N7+ (announced earlier as '7 nm+') is a separate process from '7 nm'.
-N6 ('6 nm'), another EUV-based process, is planned to be released later than even TSMC's 5 nm (N5) process, with the IP-compatibility with N7.
-At their Q1 2019 earnings call, TSMC reiterated their Q4 2018 statement that N7+ would generate less than $1 billion TWD in revenue in 2019.
+On July 28, 2019, TSMC announced their second gen "7nm" process called N7P, which was projected to have been DUV-based like their N7 process.
+Since N7P was fully IP-compatible with the original "7nm", while N7+ (which uses EUV) was not, N7+ (announced earlier as "7nm+") was to have been a separate process from "7nm".
+N6 ("6nm"), another EUV-based process, was at that time planned to have been released later than even TSMC's "5nm" (N5) process, with the IP-compatibility with N7.
+At their Q1 2019 earnings call, TSMC reiterated their Q4 2018 statement that N7+ was at that time expected to have generated less than $1 billion TWD in revenue in 2019.

 On October 5, 2019, AMD announced their EPYC Roadmap, featuring Milan chips built using TSMC's N7+ process.

-On October 7, 2019, TSMC announced they started delivering N7+ products to market in high volume.
+On October 7, 2019, TSMC announced they had started delivering N7+ products to market in high volume.

 On July 26, 2021, Intel announced their new manufacturing roadmap, renaming all of their future process nodes.
-Intel's 10 nm Enhanced SuperFin (10ESF), which is roughly equivalent to TSMC's N7 process, would now be known as Intel 7, while their earlier 7 nm process would now be called Intel 4.
-This means that their first processors based on the new 7 nm would start shipping by the second half of 2022.
-Intel earlier announced that they would launch 7 nm processors in 2023.
+Intel's "10nm" Enhanced SuperFin (10ESF), which was roughly equivalent to TSMC's N7 process, would thenceforth be known as "Intel 7", while their earlier "7nm" process would erstwhile be called "Intel 4".
+As a result, Intel's first processors based on Intel 7 were at that time planned to have started shipping by the second half of 2022, whereas Intel announced earlier that they were planning to have launched "7nm" processors in 2023.